hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/s3control_bucket.html.markdown

 * `bucket` - (Required) Name of the bucket.
 * `outpostId` - (Required) Identifier of the Outpost to contain this bucket.
 * `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attribute Reference